 Get back to not thinking about your feet.

-· Diabetes can lead to serious foot problems such as neuropathy (nerve damage which causes reduced or loss of sensation) and wounds called ulcers.
-People with diabetes are also more prone to skin conditions and infections.
+Diabetes can lead to serious foot problems such as neuropathy and ulcers.
+People with diabetes are also more prone to skin conditions and infections which can lead to toe, foot, and whole leg amputations if a bone infection or gangrene occurs.

 Signs and Symptoms

-· Symptoms of neuropathy include numbness, loss of feeling, tingling, burning, and sometimes pain in the feet and hands.
+· Neuropathy associated with diabetes may include numbness, loss of feeling, tingling, burning, and sometimes pain

 · Ulcers may begin as a blister, discolouration, bruise, cut, or sore that does not begin to heal within two days.